davidmreed/davidmreed.github.io/_drafts/ready/parent-child-soql-task-event.md

  1. creating a `Map<Id, sObject>` to allowing indexing the `WhoId`/`WhatId` into query results;
  1. and finally iterating a second time over the `Task` or `Event` records to perform work with the parent information available.

 This sample implementation sets a checkbox field called `High_Priority__c` on the `Task` when its `WhatId` is either an open `Opportunity` or an `Account` whose `AnnualRevenue` is greater than one million dollars.
+For an Account, we also set a field to indicate that a high-priority task is present on the parent.
 Note that the pattern works the same way whether we're looking at `WhoId` or `WhatId`, and whether or not we're in a trigger context.

     trigger TaskTrigger on Task (before insert) {
         // In production, we would use a trigger framework; this is a simple example.